Three-toed Box Turtle (Terrapene carolina triunguis)

 It’s generally agreed by experts that it’s ideal to house your box turtle outdoors whenever possible.
 The pen should be placed in a location that is not too wet, with access to both shade and sunshine at all times of day, and it should have well-draining soil.
 The wall must be at least 2′ tall and smooth enough to discourage climbing (concrete blocks work well), sunk at least 12″ into the soil to discourage burrowing escapes, and the top of the pen should covered with wide mesh (ex: chicken wire) to keep out potential predators.

-If you live in an area where it’s not appropriate to house your three-toed box turtle outdoors year-round, you will need to have an appropriately-sized enclosure at the ready indoors.
-While you can buy an appropriately-sized enclosure custom, it’s most cost-effective at this point to build your own.
-I recommend checking out the Facebook group DIY Reptile Enclosures for advice.
+If you live in an area where it’s not safe to house your turtle outdoors year-round, you will need to have an appropriately-sized enclosure at the ready indoors.
+Here are some high-quality options that I recommend:

-The enclosure may need to be customized to feature a 4-5″ tall opaque barrier on the front to discourage pacing behavior, which stems from stress.
+The enclosure may need to be customized to feature a 4″/10cm tall opaque barrier on the front to discourage pacing behavior.

 Can multiple three-toed box turtles be housed in the same enclosure?